2020–21 Pac-12 Conference men's basketball season: Coaches

-Post season
+Postseason

 Pac-12 tournament

 Oregon State won the conference tournament from March 10–13, 2021, at the T-Mobile Arena, Paradise, Nevada.
 The top four teams had a bye on the first day.
 Teams were seeded by conference record, with ties broken by record between the tied teams followed by record against the regular-season champion, if necessary.
 Arizona announced a self imposed post season ban for the 2020–21 NCAA season, which includes the Pac-12 tournament.

 NCAA tournament

 Five teams from the conference were selected to participate: Colorado, Oregon, Oregon State, UCLA and USC.
 While the highest seed was Colorado at No. 5, two teams—USC and Oregon State—advanced to the Elite Eight, and UCLA made it to the Final Four.